-From here take the number 172 bus to the hospital, then continue on foot as you take Via Domenico Oliva.
+The best known in the area and the most popular is the path to the summit of Monte Gazzo (419 m).
+Take the number 172 bus to the hospital, then continue on foot as you take Via Domenico Oliva.
 Cross the railway, and the tar will make way for earth and stones as it turns into a path.
-The walk to the top of Mount Gazzo (419 m, around 1 hour) is not too tiring, but it is not very relaxing either, so be prepared.
+The walk to the top of Monte Gazzo is not too tiring, but it is not very relaxing either, so be prepared.
 The mount, with its typical pointed shape and one side disembowelled after centuries of extractions, has a dominant position over the Sestri gulf.
 As you climb up to the top, it gives breathtaking views.
 You will see a mass of roofs and facades, the Cristoforo Colombo airport with its landing strip in the middle of the sea.
 You will capture the whole city in its length, from Nervi to Voltri, as far as Corsica on the sunniest days.
 When you reach the top, the balcony of the Nostra Signora del Gazzo sanctuary is an explosion of joy.

 On the heights of Multedo, between Sestri and Pegli, stands the Hermitage of Sant’Alberto.
 The Hermitage can also be reached from the mountains with the Sestri Ponente hiking trails, from Gazzo taking the path to Monte Spassoja (437m) and continuing in the direction of Contessa, an area connecting with the paths of Val Varenna, one of the best areas in Genoa for trekking (check out the hiking paths).
 The path that reaches the small hamlet of Gneo also starts from Contessa and it descends into Val Varenna at San Carlo di Cese.